xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 http://web.archive.org/web/20150614161609/https://github.com/denten-workshops/dhsi-coding-fundamentals/blob/master/README.md

 <!---
-Should we say something about coding vs programming here? -JS I don't have strong feelings about the distinction.
-Up to you. -DT
+JS: Should we say something about coding vs programming here?
+DT: I don't have strong feelings about the distinction.
+Up to you.
 --->

 ## 1 Critical Computing in the Humanities, Core Principles